Vita-Diva/bttcdoc/docs/en/validator/node.md

 #### Configure the validator node

-##### Configure the Heimdall node
+##### Configure the delivery node

 Login to the remote validator machine.

-Open for editing `~/.heimdalld/config/config.toml`.
+Open for editing `~/.deliveryd/config/config.toml`.

 In config.toml, change the following:

 * moniker — any name.
 Example: moniker = "my-validator-node".
 * pex — set the value to false to disable the peer exchange.
 Example: pex = false.
 * private_peer_ids — comment out the value to disable it.
 Example: # private_peer_ids = "".
-* persistent_peers — the node ID of Heimdall set up on the sentry machine and the IP address of the sentry machine. \
+* persistent_peers — the node ID of delivery set up on the sentry machine and the IP address of the sentry machine. \

-To get the node ID of Heimdall on the sentry machine:
+To get the node ID of delivery on the sentry machine:
     1. Login to the sentry machine.
-    2. Run heimdalld tendermint show-node-id.
+    2. Run deliveryd tendermint show-node-id.

 * Example: persistent_peers = "7d2adb45aa20fdcf053c0e3b8209eb781e501b46@188.166.216.25:26656".
 * prometheus — set the value to true to enable the Prometheus metrics.
 Example: prometheus = true.

 Save the changes in config.toml.

-Open for editing `~/.heimdalld/config/heimdall-config.toml`.
+Open for editing `~/.deliveryd/config/delivery-config.toml`.

-In heimdall-config.toml, change the following:
+In delivery-config.toml, change the following:

 * eth_rpc_url — an RPC endpoint for a fully synced Ethereum mainnet node.
 Example: eth_rpc_url = "[https://nd-123-456-789.p2pify.com/60f2a23810ba11c827d3da642802412a](https://nd-123-456-789.p2pify.com/60f2a23810ba11c827d3da642802412a)"
 * bsc_rpc_url- — an RPC endpoint for a fully synced BSC mainnet node.